angelddaz/bridgetomasters/index.md

 10. Fundamental Linux/Unix shell command line stuff

 ### Topics we will *not* cover:
-1. Why Latina women love The Smiths, 80s British rock group, so much
+1. Why Latinx women love The Smiths, 80s British rock group, so much
 2. How to get a Data Science job

 ### Note: my knowledge of these topics range from